dewomser/pure-frontend-shop/README.md

-# testshop
+# Frontend Shop
-### Tiny Webhop clientside  in html css and  Javascript  No Serversidescript needed
+### Tiny Webhop clientside in html css and Javascript.
+No Serversidescript needed

-Vipecoded with gemini-cli .
+Vibecoded from gemini-cli .
 Made after heavy discussion with AI.
-After then node.js is no longer needed,
+After then node.js is no longer needed, Nothing to be installed.
+Just copy it at any place you like.
+Even at your PC without any Server.

-Shop can be downloaded and has full functionality fron home without any server.
-Need an email-client to work.
+Needs an email-client to work.
 ![Screenshot Webshot](screenshot/Webshop.png)